johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 position the selection interactively with the movement keys (usually shown in a light-blue overlay, which is, again, theme-dependent), then perform the paste action by pressing :kbd:`Enter`, or cancel it with :kbd:`Esc`.
 Note that you can also switch the current level in *Paste Preview Mode*.
+Naturally, the :ref:`moving-around:Mouse movement actions` are available too.

 .. raw:: html